facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Obviously it is not always all pink and flowers, not always literature especially in our work, it is perfectly suited to all needs.
 What I want to point out is that in some cases **final** can be a good ally and can help us to simplify the design.
 Using **final** keyword leads programmers to make a round of additional reasoning, to pay more attention to the use of the class.
-For example, during review a diff with the removal of **final**, it could lead to useful comments to find different solutions.
+For example, during review a diff with the removal of **final** keyword, it could lead to useful comments to find different solutions.

 There are also some points against **final**.
 Testing becomes more complex as classes with **final** can not be mocked.
 A solution to this problem is partially solved in php, using the annotation **@final**, even if it does not have the same validity as a language keyword.
-Moreover using the interfaces solved this, is a huge advantage brought indirectly by the use of the this keyword.
+However using the interfaces is a huge advantage brought indirectly by the use of the this keyword.

 Another point to disadvantage is that it is considered an instrument too coarse to be effective.
-A developer can simply to remove the keyword **final** and then do wrong things!.
+A developer can simply to remove the **final** keyword and then do wrong things!.
+I not agree with this.
+Too many times I saw to use wrong the inheritance, so I think that this is useful for beginner but also a more senior developer.

 To support the last topics I add some links on discussions against the use of **final**.